What is Landed Cost? [Updated: Jun 2022]

 Supports Price Optimization

 When the landed cost is known, exporters can price their goods at a level that helps them realize a profit on sales of those goods to overseas customers.
-To maximize the effectiveness of any product-pricing strategy, precise knowledge of landed cost is essential.
+To maximize the effectiveness of any product-pricing strategy, precise knowledge of landed costs is essential.

 Beware the dangers of relying on an estimated landed cost.
 Overestimating the landed cost can result in overpriced goods and lost customers.
-Underestimating landed cost brings the risk of losing out on potential earnings.
+Underestimating landed costs brings the risk of losing out on potential earnings.

 Helps Reduce Expenses

 Knowledge of the landed cost allows a business to calculate which links in their supply chain are costing the most and where savings can be made.